kodecocodes/SC_NaeemShaikh/For Instructor/Alamofire-UploadingFiles/script.md

 }
 ```

-2. Check each portion of the response, verifying the expected type is the actual type received.
-Retrieve the `firstFileID` from the response.
-If `firstFileID` cannot be resolved, print out an error message and call the completion handler.
+Next I check each portion of the response, verifying the expected type is the actual type received.
+I retrieve the `firstFileID` from the response.
+If the `firstFileID` cannot be resolved, I print out an error message and again, call the completion handler with a false value.

 ```
 // 11